Close

 When can I go back to work?

-When can I return to doing my normal activities and training after a belt lipectomy?
+When can I return to doing my normal activities and training after a Belt Lipectomy?

 When can I start having sex after a belt lipectomy?